Silver Gelatin Emulsions

 The next steps must be conducted under a red or amber safelight!

 Stirring continuously, add solution B to solutionA in small, regular quantities, so that the addition takes 10 minutes to complete -- about 5ml every 30 seconds.
-Finally, filter the finished mixture through cotton or glass wool or a loosely woven cloth like cheese cloth -- make sure to thoroughly rinse the filter material with distilled water first!
+Some say that you should filter the finished mixture through cotton or glass wool or a loosely woven cloth like cheese cloth (making sure to thoroughly rinse the filter material with distilled water first), but I stopped doing this because of the extra step and mess, and I don't do any filtering at all at this point.

 The emulsion is now finished and ready to use!
 Store it in a ligh-tight container -- a daylight spool box works well.
 Make sure to label it so as not to open it accidentally in white light!
 To use, heat so that the gelatin melts -- 35°C might be a good starting point, but the consistency will depend on the temperature, and so this will be a matter of personal preference.
 Refigerate it in the meantime.